25prabhu10/notes/docs/Concepts/Performance.md

 ---
 title: Performance
-description:
+description: Strategies for analysing Performance problems
 date: 2023-01-09
 lastmod: 2023-01-09
 ---

 # Performance

-Strategies for analyzing Performance problems:
+Strategies for analysing Performance problems:

 - When it's slow, what is it doing?